-The big talk around Metsland is if they should trade Jacob deGrom and/or Noah Syndergaard.
-This is a classic conflict that many teams have faced.
-Do you hold onto your ace or do you try to deal them and get as much valueas you can in return?
+The big talk around Metsland is if they should trade Jacob deGrom and/or Noah Syndergaard before the deadline.
+This is the classic conflict that many teams face.
+Do you hold onto your ace or do you try to deal them and get as much value as you can in return?
 There is no easy answer since it can take years until we know if the worked out.
 Here is a look back at some of the trades for big name starting pitchers since the 1990’s and how they turned out.

 Trades that worked out well for the selling team-

 1. Mariners trade Randy Johnson to the Astros (1998 trade deadline)

 The 1998 Mariners had a disappointing first half.
 With their enormous lefty ace about to become a free agent, it made sense to trade him.
 The Astros were willing to part with minor leaguers Freddy Garcia, Carlos Guillen, and John Halama.
 All three had several really good seasons in Seattle.
 From 2000-2003 the M’s won 91 or more games each season.

 2. Indians trade Bartolo Colon to the Expos (2002 trade deadline)